 Jeremy Wineberg is a designer, educator and visual artist working in painting, drawing, sculpture, video and installation.
 His work has been exhibited across the United States and has recently dealt with mapping, synesthesia, psychogeography, chaos and gravity.
 He currently lives and works in Madison, Wisconsin, where he also co-curates the Little Galleries and occasionally contributes to Spackle Madison.

 The Apartment Project was an amazing visual, edible and audible experience.
 Curated by Bethany Jurewicz, menu by Jon Churan of Underground Food Collective, music programming by Matt Ambrosio, and an opening night with Drink Tank cultivating creativity in a collision of beer, art and food.
 Check out the write up in the Cap Times and Madison Magazine.

-Solo show at Caestecker Gallery, Ripon College, opening in March 2017
+- Solo exhibition Nowhere Dreams opening at Caestecker Gallery, Ripon College in March 2017

 - A Tiny Rivulet in the Distant Forest, curated Michael Velliquette at ArtStart in Rhinelander WI, opening in May 2017